 - In a food processor or high speed blender process the avocados and the banana until it is smooth

-- Add the the melted cocoa butter and all the other ingredients and process until everything is blended and smooth
+- Add all the other ingredients and process until everything is blended and smooth

 - Start with 2 tablespoons of the coconut cream or milk and process to see if it thins out the pudding — if it is too thick add the other 2 tablespoons and process